 \section{Introducing the model}

 In this section, we will apply the discussion of the previous section to a concrete BSM model, the so-called SU(2)cSM model~\cite{Hambye:2013, Carone:2013}.
 It is an extension of the conformal version of the SM (without the explicit mass term for the Higgs field) with a new, ``dark'' SU(2)$_X$ gauge group and a scalar that is a doublet under this new symmetry, while transforming as a singlet under the SM gauge group.
 This model has been studied extensively in the literature~\cite{Hambye:2013, Carone:2013, Khoze:2014, Pelaggi:2014wba, Karam:2015, Plascencia:2016, Chataignier:2018, Hambye:2018, Baldes:2018, Prokopec:2018, Marfatia:2020, Kierkla:2022odc}, in particular in ref.~\cite{Kierkla:2022odc} a thorough analysis of the thermal history of the Universe within this model has been performed using RG improvement and daisy resummations.
-In this work our aim is to upgrade these results with higher order thermal corrections obtained with the dimensionally reduced theory.
+In this work, our aim is to improve these results by including higher-order thermal corrections obtained with the dimensionally reduced theory.